 40%: extremely small form keyboard.
-No alphanumeric keys, F-row or numpad.
+No alphanumeric keys, F-row or number pad.
 Some keys are in a non-standard size.

 60%: a style of a keyboard which is about 60% the size of a full-size keyboard, by means of omitting the top function row, the navigation cluster, and the numeric keypad.
 Access to the missing keys is typically achieved through a Function layer.